Naebody in Particular podcast cover: a collage of old family photographs, handwritten letters, a magnifying glass and a fountain pen

 My grandmother was Marion Louise MacDonald — Nana — and honestly her name did most of the work.
 You hear MacDonald and you picture heather and a tartan and somebody being treacherous to somebody else at a dinner party in 1692.
 I never questioned it.
 Of course I was Scottish.
 Look at the name.

+But my MacDonalds had not been in Scotland for a long time.
 By the time anyone in my family was alive to tell me I was Scottish, the MacDonalds had been Canadian for well over a century.
 John @#$@#ing George MacDonald — my great-great-grandfather, the brick wall, the man Nana spent twenty years of her life trying desperately to trace past — was born in Nova Scotia and died in Nova Scotia.

+So when John George was a seven-year-old Canadian, Helen “Ellen” Boyle (1823-1866) was on an actual boat, leaving actual Scotland.
 Ellen Boyle is on the Parker side.
 The side with the flat, unbothered English name that nobody ever accused of being from anywhere.

-Through her childhood, Ellen’s family moved between three Galloway parishes — Creetown out on the granite coast, Troqueer, and Kirkpatrick Irongray inland — the itinerary of people chasing work that keeps not lasting.
-Her father James did a stretch in the Kirkcudbright tolbooth, the town jail, which in that time and place held one main category of guest: men who owed money.
+Her father James did a stretch in the Kirkcudbright tolbooth, the town jail, which in that time and place held one type of guest: men who owed money.
 (I looked for something more dramatic.
 There isn’t any.)
 He died in Scotland.
-So did her mother, Mary.
+So did Ellen’s mother, Mary.

 Galloway in the 1830s and ’40s was a place you left.
 The handloom weavers who’d anchored the local economy were being ground out by the power looms in the cities.
 Wages collapsed.
-When Parliament studied the misery, one of the remedies its experts formally recommended was that the weavers simply emigrate.

-Two of the Boyle children didn’t look back.
-Ellen sailed to Massachusetts and married Charles Francis Parker in Newton in 1843 — a Yankee, born there in 1822, no Scotland anywhere in him.
+Two of the Boyle children didn’t need to be asked twice.
+Ellen sailed to Massachusetts and married Charles Francis Parker in Newton — a Yankee, with no claim on a global heritage in him anywhere.
 Ellen’s brother went to a mill town up in Strafford County, New Hampshire, married a local woman, and dissolved into rural manufacturing without a ripple.
-The parents stayed, and died, and that was the end of the Boyles being from anywhere.

-It worked because Ellen was built to vanish.
+Ellen was built to vanish.
 Lowland Scots came with the full assimilation kit — Presbyterian, English-speaking, literate — and dropped into Protestant Yankee New England like they’d been ordered from a catalog.

-So here’s the full stack, and I’d like a moment to appreciate it.
-The branch where diversity meant being born 10 minutes, 20 minutes, or 60 minutes outside of Boston brought me the ancestor with the most recent claim on global citizenship.
+The branch of my family that defines diversity as “how many minutes are you outside of Boston” brought me the ancestor with the most recent claim on global citizenship.

-She grew up there, left there, crossed an ocean to get out — was sitting quietly on the branch with the boring English name.
 And when I finally went looking for her, the machine briefly and confidently informed me she’d been born in New Jersey.

 In a town named after fertilizer.